rise-research-labs/SI24-adithya-malrev/src/UAC_Bypass/UACMe.md

 	Implementation: ucmShellRegModMethod
 	Works from: Windows 10 (10240)

+- All of the exploits listed above fall under the category of Registry modification.
-The registry key exploits work by modifying the values of the registry keys accessed during the execution of programs with administrative privileges.
+- They work by modifying the values of the registry keys accessed during the execution of programs with administrative privileges.

 ### 6. Exploit 41
 	Author: Oddvar Moe
 	Type: Elevated COM interface